Jessica Moore (basketball): USA Basketball

 Moore was named to the USA Women's U19 team which represented the US in the 2001 U19 World's Championship, held in Brno, Czech Republic in July 2001.
 Moore scored 6.4 points per game, and helped the USA team to a 6–1 record and the bronze medal.
 She was the third leading rebounder on the team averaging 5.3 per game.

 WNBA

 Moore was selected number 24 by the Charlotte Sting in the 2005 WNBA draft.
 The team struggled and then made some roster changes.
-She was cut but not without notice from other league teams.
-Two days later she was picked up by the Los Angeles Sparks where she enjoyed a winning team making it to the WNBA playoffs.
-In the WNBA off-season she went over to Europe to play basketball.
-She played in Spain for Universitario de Ferrol, and the next year she played in France for Challes Les Eux.
+She was cut but not without being noticed by other league teams, and two days later, she was picked up by the Los Angeles Sparks where she enjoyed playing on a winning team and making it to the WNBA playoffs.
+In the WNBA off-season she went to Europe and played in Spain for Universitario de Ferrol.
+The next year she played in France for Challes Les Eux.

 In 2011, Moore was waived by the Indiana Fever, but picked up by the Connecticut Sun.
 She played in the WNBA for a total of 8 seasons.